sh1boot/sh1boot.github.io/_posts/2024-01-21-latin-square-l1-cache.md

 ---
 layout: post
 title:  "A Latin-Square-based L1 cache layout"
-categories: cache
+categories: cache, memory, hardware design
 draft: true
 ---
 {% include svg.html %}

-If I were going to build some kind of fantasy machine, I would not fuss about making it fast.
-That's just what people do when they don't have any other ideas.
+If I were ever going to get around to building some kind of fantasy machine or console, I wouldn't fuss about trying to make it fast.
+I'd really just want it to have quirky features to mess about with.
-Mine would just be quirky.

-One of the quirks I thought would be interesting was to arrange the L1 cache as a solution to a [latin square][] problem, and plumb it in such a way as to answer specific constant-stride vector loads in a single operation.
+One such feature I've ruminated on for years was to arrange the L1 cache as a solution to a [latin square][] problem, and plumb it in such a way as to answer specific constant-stride vector loads in a single operation.
 This would open up a variety of fast two-dimensional addressing modes.

 Clearly memory DRAM fetches still need to be in somewhat contiguous chunks, and this makes contemplating cache eviction strategies uncomfortable in the context